sed-pro-inria/tools-training/1-vers/git.md

     %%bash

     git fetch
-    git branch -a
+    git branch -r

-Bob has remote branch ``remotes/central/exp``, but how to work with it?
+Bob has remote branch ``central/exp``, but how to work with it?

 Adding the **--track** option to the **checkout** command makes Git create a **tracking branch**: